I was inspired to become a therapist by challenges in my own life…

 I’ve always known that I wanted to help people by being a therapist.
 I received extensive training and experience in psychotherapy utilizing a strengths-based, biopsychosocial systems perspective through my study of clinical social work.
 I have been a Licensed Clinical Social Worker since 2004 (CA LCS21970), and have worked with children, teens, adults, and seniors in a variety of settings since beginning my career.
 When I started my own therapy practice in 2004, I was a generalist and focused on whatever my clients needed.
 Then I began to see a theme emerge – people need a safe place to talk about the role of sex within their intimate relationships.
 Two years later, I began taking classes toward building my knowledge base around sex and sexuality.
 In 2012, after completing more than 150 hours of continuing education in human sexuality and sex therapy and meeting a number of other requirements, I became a Certified Sex Therapist through the American Association of Sexuality Educators, Counselors, and Therapists (AASECT).
 My therapy practice has since evolved to focus on working with individuals and couples on improving the relationships in their lives, with an emphasis on the sexual relationship.
 However, I do still work with whatever my clients come in with, whether that be relationships and sex, work or parenting/caregiver issues, depression, or anxiety, to name a few of the infinite varieties of struggles that people face in their lives.

 Thanks to this wide range of educational and work experience, I have unique insight into the issues that impact people of varying ages, genders, sexualities and lifestyles, their partners, and chosen families.
-I work with those who are LGBQA+, intersex, transgender, monogamous and nonmonogamous, and kinky.
+I work with those who are LGBQA+, intersex, gender expressive, transgender, monogamous and nonmonogamous, and kinky.
+All relationships.
 All genders.
-All relationships.
 All people.